Jericho-Ram/FlyRank-Internship-ML/work/capstone_report.md

 had learned to find them.
 Once those rows were excluded, most of the apparent signal went with them — the model had been separating pages that could not decline from pages that could, not ranking decline risk among pages actually at risk.

-On the valid population, the honest numbers are ROC AUC `0.583` and Precision@50 `0.740`.
+On the valid population, logistic regression scores ROC AUC `0.583` and Precision@50 `0.740` — the model the script selects by ROC AUC once the zero-impression rows are gone.
+Unfiltered, that selection goes to random forest instead.
 Quoted together, they describe a model that ranks slightly better than chance and concentrates decline into the top `50` only modestly above the base rate of `0.611`.
 The hand rule is not a useful comparison.
 On the same population it scores below random, which means clearing it demonstrates nothing.
 A model can beat it and still be worthless.
 I am not presenting the gap as evidence.